10 early warning signs of ERP disaster

 You routinely rely on Excel for workarounds

 Microsoft Excel may be the largest, informal ERP system in the world.
 However, if users are routinely using Excel to carry out analysis, your ERP project has problems.
 Excel as universal workaround may suggest that your reports and data aren’t set up in a user-friendly manner.

 Users may also have a need to review data from multiple services to achieve their goals.
 To address this concern, ask users which Excel files they routinely update and refine each month or each quarter.
 That will help you identify improvement opportunities for the ERP.

 You’ve fallen prey to shiny object syndrome

 In the technology profession, it is easy to get excited about new tools and systems.
-Identifying high-value technology opportunities for the organization is a vital function of the CIO role.
+Identifying high-value technology opportunities for the organisation is a vital function of the CIO role.
 However, the tendency to grab at the latest technology has a downside that could undercut your ERP project.

 “Letting the technology drive the process is a mistake.
 I have seen many companies start large projects by focusing on the product’s capabilities,” says Featherston.
 “Fortunately, technology vendors are starting to help address this issue.
 Few vendors now claim that the new product will work out of the box.”